 In this 1,000 words post I analyse and reflect upon the Supreme Court’s judgment in R (Miller) v Secretary of State for Exiting the European Union UKSC 5.
 Since writing this post, I have completed work on a longer article on Miller for the Cambridge Law Journal.
 A pre-publication version of the article can be downloaded here.

 My series of 1,000 words posts sets out to explain key public law principles and issues concisely and accessibly.
-It’s aimed primarily at law students, but may be of interest to others who are new to the subject.
+It's aimed primarily at law students, but may be of interest to others who are new to the subject.